Sexual harassment in investment banking

 Trapped in his apartment

-He told me that several of my bosses was getting fired in an upcoming restructuring.
+He told me that several of my bosses were getting fired in an upcoming restructuring.
 He gave me a list of names he claimed to have gotten from the CEO of the entire bank.
 Then it really started to get uncomfortable.

 He told me he thought we could make a good team.
 He then suggested that if I was “with him”, he would make sure I was taken care of after the restructuring of the department.